Video and photography installation

 In collaboration with Berivan Işık

-For her work entitled a chilhood tale from the dark, the artist launched through her social media accounts, an open call for collaboration to women or LGBTI+ tattoo artists of Kurdish origin.
-This is how Darıcıoğlu produced her work with Berivan Işık, one of the Kurdish women tattoo artists who responded to her call.
-She asked for a handwritten tattoo on her body of a Kurdish sentence Işık could remember from the tales and stories that have been told by her elders or the dreams she had during her childhood.
-During the performance, Darıcıoğlu did not intervene on the choice of the sentence nor the placement of the tattoo as she surrenders her back to Işık.
+For her* work entitled a chilhood tale from the dark, Leman S. Darıcıoğlu launched through her* social media accounts, an open call for collaboration to women or LGBTI+ tattoo artists of Kurdish origin.
+This is how the artist produced their work with Berivan Işık, one of the Kurdish women tattoo artists who responded to their call.
+She* asked for a handwritten tattoo on her* body of a Kurdish sentence Işık could remember from the tales and stories that have been told by her elders or the dreams she had during her childhood.
+During the performance, Darıcıoğlu did not intervene on the choice of the sentence nor the placement of the tattoo as she* surrender her* back to Işık.

 a childhood tale from the dark aims to call attention both to the history and story of Kurdish people with an emphasis on the colonial side of the story through the focus on the mother language issue.
-By surrendering herself to a Kurdish origined woman’s hands and letting her making a permanent tattoo of a Kurdish sentence – a language that was forbidden to use legally until the early 90’s and still not recognized as a national language –, the artist turns her body into a ‘space’ of free expression and a ‘canvas’ for those who were kept in the dark.
-The tattoo artist uses Darıcıoğlu’s body by making a permanent mark in order to make a space to reveal what is hidden and instead of using slogans that became common tools of nowadays political discourses and movements, she takes a reference from her childhood stories.
+By surrendering her*self to a Kurdish origined woman’s hands and letting Işık making a permanent tattoo of a Kurdish sentence – a language that was forbidden to use legally until the early 90’s and still not recognized as a national language –, the artist turns her* body into a ‘space’ of free expression and a ‘canvas’ for those who were kept in the dark.
+The tattoo artist uses the artist body by making a permanent mark in order to make a space to reveal what is hidden and instead of using slogans that became common tools of nowadays political discourses and movements, she* take a reference from the childhood stories.